Bridging Discrete and Backpropagation: Straight-Through and Beyond: Related Work and Preliminary

 The $\nabla_{\mbox{ REINFORCE}}$~\citep{Williams1992SimpleSG} is unbiased (i.e., $E[\nabla_{\mbox{ REINFORCE}}]=\nabla$) and only requires the distribution of the discrete variable to be differentiable (i.e., no backpropagation through $f$):

 Despite the REINFORCE estimator being unbiased, it tends to have prohibitively high variance, especially for networks that have other sources of randomness (i.e., dropout or other independent random variables).
-Recently, attempts have been made to reduce the variance of REINFORCE~\citep{Gu2015MuPropUB,Tucker2017REBARLU,Grathwohl2017BackpropagationTT}.
+Recently, attempts have been made to reduce the variance of REINFORCE~\citep{Gu2015MuPropUB,Tucker2017REBARLU,Grathwohl2017BackpropagationTT,shi2022gradient}.
 Still, it has been found that the REINFORCE-style estimators fail to work well in many real-world applications.
-For example, in Figure~\ref{fig:poly_2_batch}, we can observe that although the REINFORCE has the potential to achieve the optimal loss, it demands a huge batch size and thus an overwhelming computation workload.
-Also, as in Table~\ref{table:mnist-vae-32x64}, we conduct empirical comparisons with two recent REINFORCE-style estimators that are equipped with variance reduction techniques (i.e., RLOO and DisARM-Tree; \citeauthor{Dong2020DisARMAA}, \citeyear{Dong2020DisARMAA}, \citeyear{Dong2021CoupledGE}) and observe they achieve an inferior performance compared with estimators like ST and STGS.
+Empirical comparisons between \ours and REINFORCE-style methods are elaborated in Section~\ref{subsec:exp_reinforce}.

 \smallsection{Efficient Gradient Approximation} In practice, a popular family of estimators is {Straight-Through (ST) estimators}.
 They compute the backpropagation "through" a surrogate that treats the non-differentiable function (e.g., the sampling of $\mD$) as an identity function.
-The idea of ST originates from the perceptron algorithm~\citep{rosenblatt1957perceptron,Mullin1962PrinciplesON}, which leverages a modified chain rule and utilizes the identity function as the proxy of the original derivative of a binary output function. \citet{Bengio2013EstimatingOP} improves this method by incorporating non-linear functions like sigmoid or softmax, and \citet{Jang2016CategoricalRW} further incorporates the Gumbel parameterization with this technology.
-Now, let us briefly describe Straight-Through (ST) and Straight-Through Gumbel-Softmax (STGS).
+The idea of ST originates from the perceptron algorithm~\citep{rosenblatt1957perceptron,Mullin1962PrinciplesON}, which leverages a modified chain rule and utilizes the identity function as the proxy of the original derivative of a binary output function. \citet{Bengio2013EstimatingOP} improves this method by using non-linear functions like sigmoid or softmax, and \citet{Jang2016CategoricalRW} further incorporates the Gumbel reparameterization.
+Here, we briefly describe Straight-Through (ST) and Straight-Through Gumbel-Softmax (STGS).

-As in Algorithm~\ref{algo:st}, the ST estimator treats the sampling process of $\mD$ as an identity function during the backpropagation\footnote{We use the notation $\widehat{\nabla}$ to indicate gradient approximations. }:
+In the general multinomial distribution case, as in Algorithm~\ref{algo:st}, the ST estimator treats the sampling process of $\mD$ as an identity function during the backpropagation\footnote{We use the notation $\widehat{\nabla}$ to indicate gradient approximations.
+Note that the generation of $\mD$ is not differentiable, and $\appnabla_{\mbox{ ST}}$ does not have the term $\partial \mD / \partial \vpi$. }:

 In practice, $\appnabla_{\mbox{ ST}}$ is usually implemented with the tempered softmax, under the hope that the temperature hyper-parameter $\tau$ may be able to reduce the bias introduced by $\appnabla_{\mbox{ ST}}$~\citep{Chung2016HierarchicalMR}.